learn-with-tony/nyc-otters-2017-phase1/resources/readable_code.md

 - What have we been learning?
 - What obstacles have you encountered?

-Bucket questions/topic suggestions into Punt, Research, Lecture.
+Bucket questions/topic suggestions into Punt, Research, Breakout.

 ## Meta-learning (5 min)